Site server high availability in Configuration Manager

 After the promotion is complete, the Status column shows OK for both the new site server in active mode, and for the new site server in passive mode.
 The Server Name column for the site now displays the name of the new site server in active mode.

 For detailed status, go to the Monitoring workspace, and select the Site Server Status node.
 The Mode column identifies which server is Active or Passive.
 When you promote a server from passive mode to active mode, select the site server that you're promoting to active, and then choose Show Status from the ribbon.
-This action opens the Site Server Promotion Status window that displays additional details about the process.
+This action opens the Site Server Promotion Status window that displays more details about the process.

 When a site server in active mode switches over to passive mode, only the site system role is made passive.
 All other site system roles that are installed on that computer remain active and accessible to clients.